Darklight Film Festival

 The Darklight Film Festival is an event that occurs annually in Dublin and Belfast.
 The festival takes place over a weekend and screens independent and artist film as well as different forms of technology that can further expand this industry.
 Art exhibitions, seminars and workshops also take place over the weekend.
 The festival's website describes it as "Ireland's premier festival celebrating independent, DIY and artist films."
 The festival was first held in 1999.

-The Darklight's mission is “to nurture new talent and to create new possibilities for the imagination.”

-The festival is sponsored primarily by the Arts Council, Dublin City Council, the Irish Film Board, Fas, Culture Ireland and Waterways Ireland.
+The festival is sponsored primarily by the Arts Council, Dublin City Council, the Irish Film Board, FÁS, Culture Ireland and Waterways Ireland.

-The Aims Of The Darklight Festival are to;